 - Sales Tax –You cannot create preset sales tax rates or save sales tax rates for future use, but you can add a sales tax percentage to each individual estimate or invoice.

-- Import/Export Capabilities – You can export your “account data,” although the company does not tell you what the account data contains.
+- Importing/Exporting – You can export your “account data,” although the company does not tell you what the account data contains.
 There are no importing capabilities.

 Customer Service and Support: